Jeff Bateman

 * 2005: The Sooke Youth & Adult Navigator Project, Dr. Ellen Anderson and Susan Larke. <clip> "In our rural and remote communities, challenged by MHA service access issues, a community-supported Navigator model was designed to increase access to comprehensive, strengths-based assessment, planning and referral facilitation ...
 Our model utilised the service of two navigators with complementary skills in social work and psychiatric rehabilitation.
 One navigator focused primarily on youth under age 19 years and one navigator worked primarily with adults.
 One navigator was female and one was male.
 However, it was very important for both of them to be able to work with clients of any age and either sex."

 * 2006/2007: Mayor Evans and her council continue advocacy with the Vancouver Island Health Authority, MLA John Horgan and others for improved health care, notably collaboration with the Sooke Elderly Citizens Housing Society re: the future Ayre Manor Lodge.
-Other health-oriented work included attendance at the Premier's Council on Seniors and Aging Forum, the Victoria Community Task Force on Cystal Meth, a BC Healthy Community Initiatives workshop, and Planning Institute of British Columbia workshop.
+Other health-oriented work included attendance at the Premier's Council on Seniors and Aging Forum, the Victoria Community Task Force on Cystal Meth, a BC Healthy Community Initiatives workshop, and a Planning Institute of British Columbia workshop.

 * Sept.
 23, 2006: Sooke Community Health Initiative Forum at the Community Hall